 If you'd like to chat about Cape Verde or need help finding a holiday to suit you we're very happy to help.

 Cape Verde travel advice

 Emily Lockwood from our leading Cape Verde holidays supplier, New Experience Holidays:

 “Whilst all of the Cape Verdean Islands are extraordinarily beautiful and naturally built for fantastic walking, each island has a unique atmosphere.
 Santiago is extremely mountainous with hardly any flat land and its highest peak is 1,400m.
 Fogo is the most geologically dramatic, not only of these islands but of any worldwide.
 It is dominated by a caldera, a partially collapsed giant volcano in which sits the relatively new volcano of Pico, the highest peak in Cape Verde.
 São Vicente is the smallest island we visit.
 Its beautiful harbour was a major coaling station for British Vessels en route to all parts of its empire.
 Santo Antão is probably the most famous island due to its spectacular landscape of jagged peaks, deep valleys and banana plantations.
 Its coastline is no less dramatic and offers one of the best coastal walking experiences.”

 When to go to cape verde

 When to go to Cape Verde

 “Our personal favourite time of year to visit these beautiful islands is between October and December after the rainy season when the islands are at their greenest.
 October also happily coincides with turtle watching season!”

-Most people go on a Cape Verde walking holiday to experience the diverse and dramatic landscapes of this West African archipelago.
+Go on a walking holiday to experience the diverse and dramatic landscapes of this West African archipelago.